All Episodes

 The Russian stock market is tottering.

-He goes in, it's gonna crash.
+He goes in, it's going to crash.

-The ruble that's their currency is tottering.
+The ruble, that's their currency, is tottering.

 I know about this stuff.

-So he's gonna I do not agree with that, not even close to agree with that.
+I do not agree with that, not even close to agree with that.

-I think the only weakness and vulnerability that that we could exploit, because we're not going to war with Putin.
+I think the only weakness and vulnerability that we could exploit, because we're not going to war with Putin.

-No, no, we will go to 50%.
+No, no, we would go to 50%.

 It was embarrassing.